jweissman/nomos/README.md

 The high walls have protected the city for many generations.
 Calm yourself by the reflecting pool.
 Visit the bazaar.

 # Story

+## Player Journey

+(current state)
+The player wakes up in the desert, alone.
+[The quest log indicates they are searching for clues to the location of Qutb Oasis.]
+[The active compass indicator points to a clue to the Oasis.]
+The player walks to the clue.
+The player collects the clue.
+[They get a UI message indicating the contents on the clue: "The Qutb Oasis is--"] [The quest log still indicates they are searching for clues.]
+[The active compass indicator points to the next clue to the Oasis.]
+The player walks to the next clue.
+The player collects the next clue.
+[The UI message displays the rest of the clue: "--north of Atast"] [The quest log indicates they are searching for the Oasis.]
+[The active compass indicator points to the Oasis.]
+The player walks to the Oasis.
+[UI message welcomes them to Qutb]
+[The quest log is empty/"explore the desert"]

+Player tames a sheep
+[The sheep follows them]

+(future state -- is this the minigame? maybe!)
+The player wakes up in the desert, in a tent in a bedioun camp.
+[It is morning.]
+[There are no quests.]
+[The player's host is hanging out in the room.]
+Player talks to host.
+[Host asks if player is leaving today, etc]
+Player walks outside
+[They see a pasture, and tents, and their flock in graze mode.]
+[The flock indicator shows that the player has ten sheep, properly fed and watered.]
+Player walks to flock
+[Long-hold indicator appears above flock: "Shepherd (x)"] Player indicates intent "shepherd" by long-holding the x button [Long-hold indicator moves to pasture itself, now saying: "Graze (y)"] [Flock-related quests show up in a quest log, one of which is highlighted: "Increase the flock"] Player leaves the camp
+[Passage to desert...]
+Player explores the desert, finds clues, investigates wonders...

+(does the bedouin camp host maybe show you something in their camp you can transport to?)

+## Dialogue

+### About the desert

 *What is this place?* (or maybe: *What happened here?*)